JackiewiczAgnieszka/Portfolio/README.md

 # About me
 My name is **Agnieszka Jackiewicz**.
+I'm interested in software testing.
-I have started to interest of software testing.
-My goal is to develop test and technical skills.
+I'd like to develop my test and technical skills.
-I would like to share all my experience.

 # My courses
 - Praktyczny kurs testowania oprogramowania (Udemy)